Meet the Staff

 Bryan Joffe serves as AASA's project director for the Ready by 21® national partnership.
 Ready by 21 works with education, community, and business leaders to improve outcomes for children and youth and ensure that all children are ready for college, work, and life.
 Prior to joining AASA, he worked for the Rhode Island Board of Governors for Higher Education focusing on PK-16 alignment and high school to college transition.
 Joffe received his master's in public affairs from Brown University and bachelor’s degree in political science from Tulane University.
 He joined AASA in October 2009.

-Karen Samara - Project Manager
+Summer Kriegshauser - Project Manager

 Mlatibe Seidou - Administrative Assistant

 MlatibeSeidou joined AASA in October 2006 to support the Children Department as the Administrative Professional where she reports directly to the Associate Executive Director.
 She works with the Children Department team to coordinate various projects related to children health in schools and several award programs.
 Prior to coming to AASA she worked for the Center for Child and Human Development at Georgetown University where she provided administrative assistance to the consumer advocacy program for people with special needs.
 Mlatibe also worked for Montclair State University in New Jersey supporting the chairperson in the Literacy Education Department while helping faculty members and students.
 Mlatibe has an Associate Degree as a Bilingual Executive Assistant (French/English) from University of Benin (Togo).
 She likes to work for Non-Profits and bring her contribution to efforts that impact children and education.